Francesco Durante (surgeon): First achievements in the medical field

-The innate curiosity, the prestigious location in which he was located and the daily interviews he had with the greatest expert in oncology of the time, certainly influenced the formulation of the "Embryogenetic Theory of Tumours", which from there to a few years will be an exciting moment for the young researcher, who had already returned to Italy and who will see his fame grow, overcoming national borders.
-The theory, which took the name of Cohnheim-Durante, was in fact formulated more than a year before his opponent.
-Cohnheim was a pupil of Virchow in Berlin as well, but they actually never met.
+Durante’s exposure to leading medical researchers of the period influenced the development of his ideas on tumor formation.
+He contributed to the formulation of the Cohnheim–Durante theory of tumors, which proposed that tumors may arise from embryonic cell remnants.
+The theory was developed independently of Julius Cohnheim, a pupil of Rudolf Virchow in Berlin, although the two researchers never met.

 This theory is based on the hypothesis that point and random alterations of nuclear DNA would give rise to tumour clones capable of growing and metastasizing at any time.
 Recently, the Cohnheim–Durante Theory has been revived in the light of the revaluation of stem cells.

 He left the Institute of Pathological Anatomy of Berlin, taking advantage of the outbreak of the Franco-Prussian War, in which he participated as head of the German Red Cross.
 On that occasion a Prussian frontline soldier had an impressive haemorrhage from the rupture of the subclavian vein.
 Taking the patient to the rear would have been too risky and valuable time would have been wasted.
 Durante decides to run to the front in no man's land with the risk of being hit by the opposing fire, he manages to block the bleeding and attach the stumps of the interrupted vase.
 For this gesture, when the Prussian ambassador reaches Paris, he seeks Durante, to award him an honour on behalf of the King of Prussia, but does not find him.
 Through diplomatic channels, his father Domenico is reached who, unaware of what happened, tracks down his son asking:

 "Francesco, what have you done?"
 And he proudly replied, "Dad nothing you should be ashamed of."

 He later attended surgery classes held in London by W. Ferguson and T. Spencer, but this stay lasts little and he observes that the sterilization of the surgical instruments takes place by boiling or by the use of dry stoves.
 His European experience, throughout various prestigious research institutes and clinics certainly contributed to the completion Durante's medical training.